target/lite-for-jdbc/README.md

 ## DataSource settings

-If the datasource is set to a different autocommit mode than is being used by a call in lite-for-jdbc, the value will be changed for the duration of that ConnectionSession
+If the dataSource is set to a different autocommit mode than is being used by a call in lite-for-jdbc, the value will be changed for the duration of that ConnectionSession

 ## Testing with mockkTransaction